Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 • Prioritize Durability and Professional Installation: The siding’s resistance to fire, pests, and moisture is backed by a 30-year warranty.
 To ensure these benefits and validate your warranty, it’s essential to hire a certified installer for the job.

-The 10 Most Popular James Hardie Siding Colors
+Top 10 James Hardie Siding Colors for Your Home

 Choosing an exterior color for your home is a big deal.
 It’s the first thing people see, and it sets the tone for your entire property.
 The right color can make your home feel welcoming and highlight its best architectural features, while the wrong one can, well, fall flat.
 That’s why so many homeowners in the Puget Sound area turn to James Hardie siding.
 Not only is it incredibly durable, but the color selection is designed to be both beautiful and long-lasting.